comdex-official/docs/docs/cdp_Messages.md

 1. Liquidation ratio is validated.
 2. CDP's deposits are seized and used to start an Auction to recover the CDP's outstanding borrowed funds.
-3. TotalPrincipal for the CDP's collateral type is decremented by the CDP's Principal.
-4. CDP is deleted from the store.
+3. CDP is deleted from the store.